himgupta1996/Book-Store/README.md

 # Instructions

 1. Define the ports of order, catalog and front end server by editing the `const.py` file
 2. Run `python client.py -n <number of iterations>`.
 For example, if you want the service to run for 20 iterations (where each iteration contains one instance of search,lookup and buy method) you use `python client.py -n 20` OR `python client.py 20`.
+Default value is 5 iterations.
 Please note that the servers keep running even after the completion of all iterations.
+3. You can observe the results of this run in the log files.
+Client.log will contain the logs of all the servers.
+For server specific logs, you can refer to the logs inside the specific folder for a server.